GilianPonte/gilianponte.github.io/comparing-churn-estimation-methods.md

 This article presents a comparative study of churn estimation methods.
 Telecommunication providers can no longer rely on a steady customer base.
 Machine learning methods are applied to the problem of customer churn in the telecommunications industry.
 A logistic regression, decision trees, bagging, boosting and a neural network are estimated and evaluated by comparative performance measures.
 The results show that bagging performs better than decision trees, boosting, neural network and a logistic regression.

 1. Keywords: Churn, machine learning, logistic regression, neural network, bagging, boosting, decision tree, Gini coefficient, top decile lift and hit rate.
-2. Programming language: R, Advanced
+2. Programming language: R
 3. Reading time: 10 min
-4. This article is part of a larger paper, that is available upon request.
+4. This article is part of a larger paper, which is available upon request.
 5. The R code is available [here](https://github.com/GilianPonte/gilianponte.github.io/blob/master/ChurnData.R).

 # Introduction

 Customer relationship management is a strategy based on of building, managing and strengthen the relationship with customers (Vafeiadis, et al., 2015).
 Predicting churn and preventing customers from churning can save companies hundreds of thousands of dollars (Neslin, et al., 2006).
 The cost of attracting new customers is twelve times the cost of retaining your existing customers.
 Moreover, service providers can no longer rely on a steady customer base.
 In telecom service industries churn rates range from 23.4% to 46% (Neslin, et al., 2006).
 This makes customer churn a significant problem for companies.
 Hence, getting a clear view of which customers are likely to churn enables companies to focus on customers that are likely to churn and reactivate them (Neslin, et al, 2006).
 This study uses a dataset from an anonymous telecom provider.